tmrfcb/book-library/README.md

 - npm install --save-dev gulp-jasmine

 # Run project
-You can compile sass file and js file by running this commands :
+You can compile sass file and js file by running this commands in console as administrator:

 For es6 compile
 - gulp scripts